-When you want to create a signal within a component context.
+When you want to create a signal within the React render context which triggers re-renders.

-There are two ways to read a global signal within a component:
+There are two ways to read a signal from useSignal:

 There are two ways to read the signal value based on your preferred method: